Noah-Zhuhaotian/Documents/Azure/Azure-DevOps/Deploying-Applications-with-Azure-DevOps.md

 ### DevOps Environment Setup
 We will now focus on deploying the application to Azure, configuring source control for the database, and monitoring development progress with Azure DevOps

-**1. Deploying App1 to Azure App Service**
+**Deploying App to Azure**
-We will deploy the ASP.NET Core application to Azure App Service using Terraform to automate infrastructure provisioning.
+We can deploy the ASP.NET Core application to Azure App Service using Terraform to automate infrastructure provisioning.
 The app will be configured to use a SQL Database for persistent storage.

-**2. Source Control for the DB1 Schema**
+**Source Control for the DB Schema**
-The database schema (DB1) will be stored in GitHub and integrated with Azure Pipelines.
+The database schema (DB) will be stored in Azure DevOps or GitHub and integrated with Azure Pipelines.
 The schema can be versioned, and any changes will trigger automatic deployment and updates.

-1. Store database schema in GitHub as SQL scripts or migrations.
+1. Store database schema in Azure DevOps or GitHub as SQL scripts or migrations.

 2. Use Azure DevOps Pipelines to deploy database updates alongside application deployments.